White Army: History

 The name "White" is associated with white symbols of the supporters of the pre-revolutionary order, dating back to the time of the French Revolution, (Note: In the historiography of the French Revolution, the 1793–1794 revolutionary republican Reign of Terror of Robespierre against any suspected supporter of the Ancien Régime is also known as the "Red Terror", whereas the reactionary/anti-revolutionary monarchist pro-Bourbon mass killings and persecutions of revolutionaries and ex-Jacobins (and in southern France, Protestants) are known as the 1794–1795 First White Terror and the 1815–1816 Second White Terror.) in contrast to the name of the Red Guard detachments, and then the Red Army.
 For the first time, the name "White Guard" was used in Russia for Finnish police detachments created in 1906 to fight the revolutionary movement.
 Their members wore white bandages on their sleeves; however, this did not have a direct connection with the White Army during the Russian Civil War.

 The White Armies comprised a number of different groups, who operated independently and did not share a single ideology or political goal.
 Their leaders were conservative or moderate generals and political leaders, each with different goals and plans to achieve them, and most of these armies did not coordinate their actions.
 The chain of command in each, as well as individual members, differed from experienced veterans of World War I to fresh volunteers.

 The White Guards, in addition to directly fighting with the Reds as well as the Makhnovtsi, carried out the White Terror, taking part in mass executions, including assisting allied foreign interventionists (for example, 257 civilians were killed in 1919 in the course of the struggle in the village of Ivanovka of the Japanese Army and the White Guards against the pro-Bolshevik detachments of partisans).
-The overall number of people killed in the White Terror is significantly less than that in the Bolshevik Red Terror, which drastically differed from its counterpart as it was deliberately organized and run by Bolshevik leaders.
-However, the total estimates for the White Terror are difficult to ascertain due to the role of multiple administrations and violence perpetrated by undisciplined, independent (White movement) forces.

 Historian Ronald Suny notes that a higher proportion of anti-semitic attacks were committed by the White military, which accounted for 17% of the anti-Jewish atrocities during the Russian Civil War.
 Suny stated that the casualties of the White Terror would have exceeded the Red Terror with the inclusion of anti-Soviet violence and Jewish pogroms into the death toll.
-According to historian Marcel Liebman, the Red Terror was initiated in response to several planned assassinations of Bolshevik leaders and the initial massacres of Red prisoners in Moscow and during the Finnish Civil War by Finnish Whites.
+According to socialist historian Marcel Liebman, the Red Terror was initiated in response to several planned assassinations of Bolshevik leaders and the initial massacres of Red prisoners in Moscow and during the Finnish Civil War by Finnish Whites.